6 min read

 My Role & Team

-I led UX & product design end-to-end as a consultant (contractor via Softtek EMEA).
+I led UX & product design end-to-end as Lead UX Designer (via Softtek EMEA).

 Constraints